Written by:

 This positive shift made me realize that the challenges of autism are not inherent, but situational and context-dependent.
 In a more conducive environment, and being surrounded by people that can influence you in positive ways, autism can seemingly change from a disorder to a syndrome of ability.
 While not every autistic person has the same abilities and potential to be (more or less) independent, I’m quite convinced many of us have unlocked potential that we often don’t recognize ourselves.

-That is why we call ourselves Embrace ASD.
-We want you to understand yourself and your autism, and come to a place where you can embrace that.
+That is why we call ourselves Embrace Autism.
+We want you to understand yourself and your autism, and come to a place where you can embrace that, and see yourself as the awesome person you are.

 The D in ASD

-As you must know, ASD stands for Autism Spectrum Disorder.
+As you must know, the formal diagnostic designation of autism is ASD, which stands for Autism Spectrum Disorder.
 So your question might be, why do we urge others to embrace a disorder?
-Well, we don’t actually see it as a disorder, but as a difference, which you can read more about in the post below.
+Well, we don’t actually see it as a disorder per se, but as a difference, which you can read more about in the post below.

 ‘D’ is for Difference

-We acknowledge that the word ‘disorder’ is stigmatizing and judgmental.
-On a personal level, we reject it because as I just explained, we believe autism comes with its advantages.
+But in particular, we don’t like the word ‘disorder’, as we find it unnecessarily stigmatizing and judgmental.
+On a personal level, we reject it because we believe that despite the fact that autism comes with a particular set of challenges that neurotypicals may not face, it also comes with certain advantages.
 This is even true of autistic people with significant support needs, although for them it may indeed be difficult to escape the term entirely.
 But we also believe the term has no place in the research literature, because scientists ought to describe their work using neutral language, but calling a condition a disorder makes people view the condition in terms of related struggles and deficits.
-Since autism is much broader than that, it’s a lot better to call it Autism Spectrum Condition, or just autism.
+Since autism is much broader than that, and constitutes a neurotype with a constellation of traits that can be experienced as both challenging and beneficial—and may be more or less conducive depending on the context and situation—it’s a lot better to call it Autism Spectrum Condition, or just autism.

 References